Milswanca/VertexAnimationDocumentation/docs/animation-control.md

 > - **Single Mode**: Direct control of individual animations
 > - **AnimList Mode**: List-based animation sequences

-When you use the component's animation functions like `PlaySingleAnimation` or `PlayAnimationList`, the system automatically transitions between modes based on which function you call.

 ## Single Animation Mode